 - Schedule any appointments for the house

-I broke everything down into 5 minute intervals to not go too crazy with a minute by minute look at my day.
-For more detail about my laundry routine and meal planner, take a look at the links to my free printable laundry routine and meal planner.
+I broke everything down into 5-minute intervals to not go too crazy with a minute by minute look at my day.
 My night routine is broken out in detail after the schedules below because I wanted to give you more information about these routines.

-What does life of a mommy with a toddler, 6 month old, and new blog look like?
+What does life of a mommy with a toddler, 6-month-old, and a new blog look like?